emaralive/bp-rest-api-v1-docs/bp-rest-api-handbook/index.md

 } );
 ```

-### Using the BP API Request script as a dependency
+### Using the WP API Request script as a dependency

-We advise you to use the `bp-api-request` JavaScript we’ve built to make sure to be compatible with our WordPress minimum required version: `4.7.0`.
+We advise you to use the `wp-api-request` JavaScript we’ve built to make sure to be compatible with our WordPress minimum required version: `4.7.0`.

 That’s why, you’ll find into each endpoint of the [Developer Endpoint Reference](#developer-endpoint-reference) examples of use relying on this dependency.